Third stimulus check: Here's what could delay or lower your payment

 It's most likely that people who have filed their 2020 or 2019 tax returns and have a bank account on file with the tax agency will quickly receive their stimulus checks through direct deposit, based on the prior payment rollouts.
 That's because the IRS prioritizes getting the stimulus money out quickly to those it knows it can reach — and it's a massive effort, given that the tax agency has $422 billion in funds to distribute to more than 100 million taxpayers.

-About 100 million checks will be issued over the next 10 days, according to IRS and Treasury officials on a Monday conference call.
+About 100 million payments will be issued over the next 10 days, according to IRS and Treasury officials on a Monday conference call.

 "You don't need to do anything to get your stimulus check," a TurboTax spokesperson told CBS MoneyWatch in an email.
 "The IRS will determine eligibility based on your last tax return (either 2019 or 2020) and will likely send your payment to the bank account where your tax refund was deposited."